pascalcombier/plain-toolchain-x86-64/README.md

 ![screenshot](docs/images/screenshot-npp-exec-settings-highlight.png)

-Add the custom highlight mask, so that if an error is displayed in the NppExec console, it become highlighted and clickable.
+Add the custom highlight mask, so that if an error is displayed in the 'NppExec' console, it become highlighted and clickable.

 	%FILE%:%LINE%